awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 + `SubscriptionName`
 + `SourceIdentifier`

-## Removing a Source Identifier from an Amazon RDS Event Notification Subscription<a name="USER_Events.RemovingSource"></a>
+## Removing a source identifier from an Amazon RDS event notification subscription<a name="USER_Events.RemovingSource"></a>

 You can remove a source identifier \(the Amazon RDS source generating the event\) from a subscription if you no longer want to be notified of events for that source\.

 ### Console<a name="USER_Events.RemovingSource.Console"></a>

 You can easily add or remove source identifiers using the Amazon RDS console by selecting or deselecting them when modifying a subscription\.
-For more information, see [Modifying an Amazon RDS Event Notification Subscription](#USER_Events.Modifying)\.
+For more information, see [Modifying an Amazon RDS event notification subscription](#USER_Events.Modifying)\.

 ### AWS CLI<a name="USER_Events.RemovingSource.CLI"></a>